Prof. Dr. Florian Egli

 Doctoral Researcher

 Clemens joined PPGT as a doctoral candidate and research associate in Summer 2024.
-He is working on topics in global climate finance, as well as innovation and green industrial policies.
+He is working on topics in finance in climate-technology innovation and green industrial policies.

 Clemens holds a Master’s Degree in Management & Technology from TUM, with a focus on energy markets and energy technology and academic stays in Zurich, Milan and Copenhagen.
 He conducted his Master’s thesis at the Potsdam Institute for Climate Impact Research on the topic of fossil fuel corporate financing.